 On May 8, 2019, Invensas Corporation and Tessera Advanced Technologies, Inc. filed a complaint against NVIDIA Corporation ("NVIDIA") in the United States District Court for the District of Delaware, alleging infringement of five patents, and requesting, among other things, that NVIDIA be ordered to pay compensatory damages in an amount no less than a reasonable royalty.
 NVIDIA answered the complaint on July 1, 2019 and subsequently moved to transfer the case to the United States District Court for the Northern District of California.
-The court denied NVIDIA's motion to transfer on September 17, 2019.
+The Court denied NVIDIA's motion to transfer on September 17, 2019.

 In September 2020, the Patent Trial and Appeal Board ("PTAB") instituted IPRs of several patents-in-suit.
 The parties stipulated to an order staying the litigation pending resolution of the IPR proceedings, and to dismissal of claims relating to two patents.
-For the remaining IPRs, oral arguments were held June 9, 2021, and final decisions are expected in September 2021.
+As a result, there are three patents-in-suit remaining.
+One patent has no IPRs pending against it.
+Two patents are subject to IPRs.
+On June 9, 2021, the PTAB held oral arguments in the IPRs.
+On September 1, 2021, the PTAB issued final written decisions in the IPRs in which it found all challenged claims of the two patents invalid.
+On November 1, 2021, Invensas filed appeals of each of the IPR decisions with the United States Court of Appeals for the Federal Circuit.
+No dates in the appeals have been set yet.
+The district Court litigation will remain stayed pending the outcome of the IPR appeals.